 If the logger is to be commissioned at a later date, the mains and input connections can be left unplugged if desired.

 NB.
-Refer to the safety warning in section [1.2].
-It is important that the 'E' terminal of TB1 is earthed to both the supply earth and the enclosure.
+Refer to the safety warning in section 1.2.
+It is important that the 'E' terminal of TB1 is earthed.

 Figure 3 - PCB and Connector Layout